towercity/cat-clicker/README.md

-# Cat Clicker - Poncho Style
+# Cat Clicker - Two Cat Style

-A simple game in which you click the provided picture of a beautiful cat and watch as your score count soars!
+A simple game in which you click one of two provided pictures of beautiful cats and watch as your score count soars!
+Used as an exercise in changing a project's goal and implementation as times goes on.

+## Past versions

+1. Poncho style: only one cat to click
+   (commit: d714e3f63d170c7664df97ece012950eaf400971)